fred3105/chess-ai/README.md

 - [ ] Replace chess package with custom class
 - [ ] Implement min max algorithm to create the chess AI and play with it
+- [ ] Look into selecting better positions for training, seems to have a lot of redundancy so far

 ## Get the database